NLTP/Rules/README.md

       - (i) Gross inactivity is to be determined on a case by case basis by the NLTP CRC.
       - (ii) Players may only be GI dropped by the team that drafted them.
       - (iii) Players drafted in snake rounds 4 or greater will not be eligible to be dropped for GI.
+      - (iv) The CRC will announce a deadline for GI drops which will be no more than 1 week before the FA period.
+      - (v) All GI drops and any waiver compensation will be announced together shortly after the GI drop deadline.
    + (b) Following a drop request, the player in question will be messaged by the NLTP CRC in order to verify the situation and gather any additional information.
    + (c) After conferring with both the captain and the player to be dropped, the NLTP CRC will determine whether the player is to be dropped, held, or forcibly traded.
    + (d) A player dropped for gross inactivity will be ineligible to be added by any team for the remainder of the season, including the team that dropped them.